mggg/GerryChain/docs/user/recom.rst

 This will output the following sequence of warnings and errors

 frm: TODO  The current RX code emits the runtime error but not the BiipartitionWarnig...
+I am now laughing in an ironic way, because since the time I wrote the sentence above and now, the code has stopped generating ANY warning.
+It just worked and did all 20 steps.
+WTF!!!

 .. code-block:: console